Skip to main content

 • Start broad, then narrow down.
 Write the tag description, then think about every situation where it might incorrectly apply.
 Add exclusions for each.

-• Think from the guest’s perspective.
-Guests don’t use your internal terminology.
-Describe the tag using the language guests actually use in messages.
+• Think from the customer’s perspective.
+Customers don’t use your internal terminology.
+Describe the tag using the language customers actually use in messages.

 • One tag, one purpose.
 If your description covers two distinct situations, split it into two separate tags.

 • Test with the Test Tags feature.
-After writing a description, use the Test Tags feature in your chat agent to send sample messages and verify the tag applies when it should and doesn’t when it shouldn’t.
+After writing a description, use the Test Tags feature to send sample messages and verify the tag applies when it should and doesn’t when it shouldn’t.
 Iterate on the description until it’s accurate.